-Well, when you pay your insurance premium, part of it is used to actually pay for your insurance.
-But the other part goes into an investment account that accumulates wealth over the life of the policy; aka, your lifespan.
+When you pay your insurance premium, they will use part of it to actually pay for your insurance.
+But the other part goes into an investment account that accumulates wealth over the life of the policy, aka, your lifespan.
 This account is called a cash value account.

 - To create supplemental income in retirement